Logo

 Melina Mercouri concentrated on her stage career in the following years, playing in the Greek productions of The Threepenny Opera and, for a second time, Sweet Bird of Youth, in addition to the ancient Greek tragedies Medea and Oresteia.

-Melina Mercouri retired from film acting after her role in her last film, A Dream of Passion, directed by her husband, Jules Dassin.
+Melina Mercouri retired from film acting after making her last film, A Dream of Passion, directed by her husband, Jules Dassin.

 Melina Mercouri's recording of "Feggari mou, Agapi mou" was later covered by Marinella in 1965.

-Melina Mercouri immediately joined the struggle against the Greek military junta and started an international campaign, travelling all over the world to inform the public and contribute to the isolation and fall of the colonels.
+Melina Mercouri immediately joined the struggle against the Greek military junta and started an international campaign, travelling worldwide to inform the public and contribute to the isolation and fall of the colonels.

 When PASOK won the elections of 1981, Melina Mercouri was appointed Minister for Culture of Greece, being the first woman in the post.